3_ Diverse classrooms: digital fabrication for all

 Reflection - Taking diversity into account

 I've had the opportunity to talk with my students about how people are all different and just as they have different opinions or preferences, they also have different needs.
 We also talk about the importance of getting our needs known and recognized in order to be taken into account when designing "the world", be it a building, a house, a transportation system, an entertainment device or some class material.
 In this regard, I once had some students that I didn't know where color blind.
-Until that day, and without knowing about their consition, I had been using different color schemes to highlight certain information on my class slides.
-Of course what I thought would be an aid for my students ended up being a problem for them.
+Until that day, and without knowing about their condition, I had been using different color schemes to highlight certain information on the slides I use in my class.
+Of course what I thought would be an aid for my students ended up being a barrier for them.
 From then on I've always tried to learn about the needs that my stundets have.
 That way I can try to make my class material as universal as possible.
-This applies to programming classes but also to DF sessiones: knowing what the student need to feel comfortable, to be able to get the information they need for the activities or the support they need to be able to reach the goals makes the process more enjoyable and fullfilling for everyone.
+This applies to programming classes but also to DF sessions: knowing what the students need to feel comfortable, to be able to get the information they need for the activities or the support they need to be able to reach the goals makes the process more enjoyable and fullfilling for everyone.

 For the Field Activity of this module we were asked to design an electronics or programming-based lesson plan, along with the assessment tools.
 Our plan was to be tested to receive feedback.
 And the activity should include electronics components and/or basic programming elements.